What is Social Anxiety?

 Some possible signs and symptoms of social anxiety disorder are:

-- Fear of going places that you will be judged
+- Fear of going places where people can judge you

 - Constantly worrying that you will embarrass yourself